awsdocs/aws-config-developer-guide/doc_source/remediation.md

 # Remediating Noncompliant AWS Resources by AWS Config Rules<a name="remediation"></a>

  AWS Config allows you to remediate noncompliant resources that are evaluated by AWS Config Rules\.
 AWS Config applies remediation using [AWS Systems Manager Automation documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html)\.
 These documents define the actions to be performed on noncompliant AWS resources evaluated by AWS Config Rules\.
-You can associate SSM documents with using the AWS Management Console or by using APIs\.
+You can associate SSM documents by using AWS Management Console or by using APIs\.

 AWS Config provides a set of managed automation documents with remediation actions\.
 You can also create and associate custom automation documents with AWS Config rules\.